Emergency Department Patient Flow Optimization with an Alternative Care Threshold Policy: Sensitivity Analysis

 \subsection{Tornado Diagram Analysis}

 To assess the robustness of the optimal alternative care threshold policy, we conduct a comprehensive sensitivity analysis using tornado diagrams.
 This analysis evaluates how parameter uncertainties affect the objective function $Z(\theta)$ at the optimal operating point $\theta^* = \arg\max_{\theta \in \{0,1,\ldots,k-1\}} Z(\theta)$ from equation~\eqref{eq:objective_function}.
-The sensitivity analysis considers the complete objective function including all performance metrics and components for both patient types: revenue from urgent and non-urgent patients (ED and telemedicine), waiting costs for urgent and non-urgent patients, and balking cost of non-urgents.
-This comprehensive approach captures the full system dynamics and trade-offs across all operational dimensions.
-Let $\mathcal{P}$ denote the set of all parameters under consideration.
-For each parameter $p_i \in \mathcal{P}$, we compute:
+Unlike the sensitivity analyses of Sections~\ref{sec:sensitivity-op-params}-\ref{sec:sim-priority-referral}, which focus on non-urgent patient quantities only, all analyses from this point forward use the complete objective function $Z(\theta)$ including all performance metrics and components for both patient types: revenue from urgent and non-urgent patients (ED and alternative care), waiting costs for urgent and non-urgent patients, and balking cost of non-urgents.